plforacle/heatwave-all/introduction/introduction.md

 In this lab, you will be guided through the following steps:

+- Create MySQL Database for HeatWave (DB System) instance
 - Create SSH Key on Oracle Cloud Infrastructure Cloud Shell
-- Create MySQL Database for HeatWave (DB System) instance with sample data (airportdb)
 - Setup Compute instance
-- Connect to DB System using MySQL Shell through Compute Instance / Cloud Shell
+- Connect to DB System using MySQL Shell through Compute Instance and Cloud Shell
+- Create and Load sample schema(airportdb) in MySQL Database
 - Add HeatWave cluster to DB System
 - Load sample data to HeatWave Cluster
 - Run queries in HeatWave and MySQL and see the performance improvement in HeatWave!